Overview

 Getting Started

-Launching a Founder Institute accelerator as a City or as a Vertical is a part-time opportunity, requiring between 6 and 8 hours per week per Local Leader.
+Launching a Founder Institute accelerator is a part-time opportunity, requiring between 6 and 8 hours per week per Local Leader.
 It takes about four months to launch a chapter.
 During this time, you will undergo five phases:

-3. Train Phase: There a 4 cohorts per year that new Local Leaders can join for their training and onboarding.
-During this phase, the team of Local Leaders will go through a 7-week online training program to configure the upcoming program and to learn the basics of operating the accelerator.
+- Train Phase: There a 2 cohorts of Accelerator Lab per year that new Local Leaders can join for their training and onboarding.
+During this phase, the team of Local Leaders will go through a 6-week online training program to configure their first FI accelerator program and to learn the basics of operating the accelerator.

-4. Recruit Phase: After completing the training and successfully configuring the semester, we will move forward with officially announcing the launch of a local Founder Institute accelerator.
-In this phase, normally, you will run 4 to 6 online Recruiting events and promote the program, while FI HQ is hosting global webinars to help attract applicants.
+- Recruit Phase: After completing the training and successfully configuring the program, we will move forward with officially announcing the launch of a local Founder Institute accelerator.
+In this phase, normally, you will run 4 to 6 online Recruiting events, plus 1-2 in-person networking events, and promote the program, while FI HQ is hosting global webinars to help attract applicants.

-5. Operate Phase: During the Operations Phase, the Local Leaders organize weekly training and mentoring sessions to launch meaningful and enduring technology companies following FI's structured methodology.
-There are 14-sessions in the program covering all aspects of launching a startup following FI's curriculum.
+- Operate Phase: During the Operations Phase, the Local Leaders organize weekly training and mentoring sessions to launch meaningful and enduring technology companies following FI's structured methodology.
+There are 14-sessions in the program covering all aspects of launching a startup following FI's state-of-the-art curriculum.

 Timing

-The Founder Institute operates two four-month accelerator programs per year that correlates to the seasons.
+The Founder Institute operates two three-month accelerator programs per year that correlates to the seasons.
 Programs should not launch immediately after a local holiday period.
 The days of the week and the exact schedule can be customized based on local holiday schedules and needs.
-There is usually a one week break after each "Mentor Review" session.
 A sample schedule is below:

 Train Phase (New Local Leaders Only)

-Week 1&2 Welcome & Network sessions, followed by a gap Week for Team Assessment Finalize Team and get approved to continue the training
+- Week 1&2: Welcome & Team Formation sessions, followed by a gap Week for Team Assessment done by FI HQ.

 Recruit Phase

-Week 6 - Public: Global Recruiting Event (by HQ)
+- Week 9 (break) Global Recruiting Event (by HQ)

 ADMISSIONS